Skylarking: "Grass"

-"Grass" is sometimes mistaken to be about cannabis, but was actually written about Coate Water, a parkland in Swindon.
+"Grass" is sometimes mistaken to be about cannabis use, but was actually written about youthful experiences at Coate Water Country Park in the band's hometown of Swindon.
 Moulding composed it on an open E-tuned guitar and found its harmonic changes by playing the chord shapes of Thunderclap Newman's "Something in the Air" (1969).
-The mixing of violin and guitar was an idea lifted from John Lennon's "How Do You Sleep?"
+The mixing of violin and guitar on the track was an idea lifted from John Lennon's "How Do You Sleep?"
 (1971).
 Rundgren added a tiple to the blend.
-Moulding originally sang the song with a deeper voice.
-He said Rundgren voiced concern that the effect was too close to "a molester", and so Moulding "did the Bowie thing and added an octave above it".
+Moulding originally sang the song with a deeper voice; Rundgren voiced concern that the effect was too close to "a molester", and so Moulding "did the Bowie thing and added an octave above it".
 The track bookends "Summer's Cauldron" with a reprise of its "insect chorus".

 "The Meeting Place"

 "The Meeting Place" is built on a "circular" guitar motif that reminded Moulding of the children's programme Toytown.
 He characterised it as "a childish, nursery-rhyme, bell-like, small town riff.
 As if you were looking down on Toytown, and it was me in the landscape, meeting my wife beside the factory or something, in our teens."
 The industrial noises at the beginning were samples sequenced on a Fairlight, one of which was the sound of the Swindon Works hooter, which was used as a signal for its workers.
 Swindon Works closed within a year of the song's recording.
 Among influences on the song, Moulding cited Syd Barrett, the Rolling Stones' "Factory Girl" (1968), and Billie Jo Spears' Blanket on the Ground" (1975).